Almenon/reddit_episode_bot/README.md

 > *(Summary text is covered by spoilertag until mouseover)*

-It was archived when Heroku stopped offering free server resources.
+This repo was archived when Heroku stopped offering free server resources.
 Feel free to fork this project if desired, the code is pretty simple so it should work with just a bit of touch-up.

 ### How to activate